-APPLIED WOODS I

-Pre-requisite: Construction Careers Elective in Grades 9, 10, 11, or 12

-The course is designed for the student who works to further regard wood applications.
+Elective in Grades 10, 11, or 12 The course is designed for the student who works to further regard technical skills.
+Special emphasis will be put on wood project asser building a wood project, assembly with different portable tools, cal own project. mbly, the student will fu irther his/her knowledge Student needs to be prepared to have a project in mind.
+APPLIED WOODS II Pre-requisite: Construction Careers Elective in Grades 10, 11, or 12 1 Credit One Semester Course The course is designed for the student who works to further regard wood applications.
 Students will develop and research technical skills.
-Special emphasis will be put on wood project assembly, the student will further his/her knowledge building a wood project, assembly with different portable tools, calculating the bill of materials, and be able to draw their own project.

-APPLIED WOODS II

-Pre-requisite: Construction Careers Elective in Grades 10, 11, or 12

-The course is designed for the student who works to further regard wood applications.
-Students will develop and research technical skills.
 Special emphasis will be put on cabinet making and introduction on power tools, special setups, and tool safety.

-MECHANICAL CONSTRUCTION (Small Engines)

-Elective in Grades 10, 11, 12

-This course is a comprehensive course that includes theory with a laboratory setting for students to demonstrate what they have learned in the classroom.
+Strictly work on their own project Student needs to be prepared to have a project in mind.
+MECHANICAL CONSTRUCTION (Small Engines) Elective in Grades 10, 11, 12 1 Credit One Semester Course This course is a comprehensive course that includes theory with a laboratory setting for students to demonstrate what they have learned in the classroom.
 This course will show how Two-Cycle, and Four-Cycle gas engines are constructed, how they operate, what goes wrong, and how to service and repair them.
 We will be constructing a final project that will most likely be a large scale Go-Cart and also a Figure 8 car.